-Measures of disease burden (event-based and time-based) and population attributable risks including identification of comparison groups appropriate for public health
+Measures of disease burden (event-based and time-based) and population attributable risks including identification of comparison groups appropriate to Public Health

 This page addresses the measurement of disease burden on a wider, national scale.